cohesity/cohesity-ansible-role/docs/how-to-use.md

       ansible_user=root
     ```

   * Here is a more advanced example of the inventory file.
-This inventory is contains multiple host groups (ubuntu and centos) and one roll-up group called `linux`.
+This inventory contains multiple host groups (ubuntu and centos) and one roll-up group called `linux`.
 This model allows for creating different configurations and settings depending on the host information.
 In this case, we can perform actions on only the `centos` or `ubuntu` groups or on both groups simultaneously by referencing the `linux` group
     ```ini
       [workstation]
       control ansible_connection=local ansible_host=10.2.46.94 type=Linux